Darmstadt ES (formerly ES/JH, combined ES/MS in 2006) History

 By the 1989-90 school year, the elementary school had thirty classrooms and three prefabricated buildings with six classrooms.
 The annex was no longer in use.
 The school enrollment in grades kindergarten through five was 940 students.
 At this time, most of the students walked to school, and nearly all remained at the school for lunch.

 A preschool was added to the elementary school in the early nineties.
-The school enrollment dropped to about 500 students for the 1993-94 school year when the school became a Pre-K through five school.
+The school enrollment dropped due to the military drawdown in Europe to about 500 students for the 1993-94 school year when the school became a Pre-K through five school.
+Ms. Sherry Templeton was the principal from 1992–1994, and she was followed by Ms. Gaski.

 Information for Dependent Schools School Information Guides, school yearbook and websites